rskwan/ucb-grade-dists/README.md

 * Importing grade distributions from Cal Answers CSV output.
 * A RESTful API (via Tastypie) to access this data at `/api/v1/`.
 Check out [the Tastypie docs](http://django-tastypie.readthedocs.org/en/latest/) to figure out how to work with this!
 * A basic UI for accessing our data at `/search/subjects/`.
 This includes basic grade statistics -- average, standard deviation, median -- for each subject, course, and section.
+Thanks to DataTables, it's (mostly) sortable and searchable.

 ### Future

-* Make things less ugly in general.
-* Make things sortable.
-(Some JS thing, I'm guessing.)
+* Things that should be sortable, but aren't: terms, course/section numbers.
 * (QUESTION) Which classes/subjects have the highest/lowest averages/medians/stdevs?
 * Put a histogram (or similar chart) for each section (course? subject?).
   * The first two (section, course) are already covered by Berkeleytime and ScheduleBuilder for a lot of classes/terms, and it works pretty well.
   * Choice: grade points vs letter grades?
 We only use grade points in calculations, but maybe students care about A+ vs A- on their transcript.